Report: MSNBC Will Name Joy Reid Host of the Network’s 7 p.m. Hour

-The Wall Street Journal is reporting tonight that MSNBC is expected to name Joy Reid its new 7 p.m. host.
+The Wall Street Journal is reporting that MSNBC is expected to name Joy Reid its new 7 p.m. time slot host.

-WSJ reporter Joe Flint cites sources saying that MSNBC will tap Reid to anchor a daily news and opinion program during the hour that was vacated by its longtime occupant Chris Matthews back in March.
+WSJ reporter Joe Flint cites sources saying that network will tap Reid to anchor a daily news and opinion program during the hour that was vacated by longtime occupant Chris Matthews back in March.

 MSNBC is declining comment.

-Matthews left his longtime weekday 7 p.m. perch on March 2, and since his departure, the hour, simply named MSNBC Live, has been fronted by a rotating group of MSNBC hosts, usually Steve Kornacki, Ari Melber (who already anchors the network’s 6 p.m. hour) or Reid.
+Matthews left his weekday 7 p.m. perch on March 2, and since his departure, the hour has been fronted by a rotating group of MSNBC hosts, usually Steve Kornacki, Ari Melber (who already anchors the network’s 6 p.m. hour) or Reid, who was hosting the time slot when the WSJ first surfaced.

-TV news viewers know Reid as the host of AM Joy on MSNBC, which airs from 10 a.m.-Noon ET on Saturday and Sundays, a show she has hosted since April 2016.
+A frequent presence on the network, Reid is best known as the host of AM Joy on MSNBC, which airs from 10 a.m.-Noon ET on Saturday and Sundays.
+She has hosted AM Joy since April 2016.

-If this report is accurate, Reid will join Fox News’ Harris Faulkner as the only African-American female hosts on weekday cable news.
-MSNBC traditionally averages more African American viewers than its cable counterparts.
+Assuming this report is accurate, Reid will join Fox News’ Harris Faulkner as the only African-American female hosts on weekday cable news.
+MSNBC traditionally averages more total African American viewers than its cable counterparts.

-Quite frankly, MSNBC ratings in the hour have been mediocre since Matthews’ departure.
+Quite frankly, MSNBC ratings in the 7 p.m. hour haven’t been great since Matthews’ departure.
 He often built on Ari Melber’s 6 p.m. audience, at least when it came to Total Viewers.
-However, 7 p.m. on MSNBC is consistently losing a chunk of its 6 p.m. lead-in.
+However, 7 p.m. on MSNBC is now losing a chunk of its 6 p.m. lead-in.
 Why?
-Well, it’s tough to become attached to a time slot without there being a permanent host.
+Well, it’s tough for viewers to become attached to a time slot when there’s no permanent host.

+Plus, MSNBC viewers had become accustomed to opinion, not anchored-news in the hour, and executives undoubtedly hope the progressive Reid will serve as a more successful lead-in for Chris Hayes’ 8 p.m. show than the hard news MSNBC Live has.
+Better ratings for Hayes means better ratings for the rest of the network’s prime-time lineup, which has been coming up short to CNN lately in the key A25-54 demo.

 Reid found herself in hot water a couple years ago over a series of reports about old controversial blog posts.
 One promoted a 9/11 conspiracy theory; one in which she wrote, “Flying the Mexican flag on U.S. soil strikes me as incredibly presumptuous and insulting to the U.S.;” and another that shows a photo-shopped image of Sen. John McCain as the Virginia Tech shooter.
 The post, called Baghdad John Strikes Again, notes the 2008 GOP presidential nominee’s statement that he would “follow Osama bin Laden to the gates of hell.”